Type Ia supernovae: Concluding remarks

 For a long time the single most-favored contender for explaining the bulk of \sneia, the \mch\ model is now invoked to explain more peculiar events, such as Type Iax SNe which are thought to result from pure deflagrations of \mch\ WDs.
 The recent emergence of double sub-\mch\ WD systems as the leading model for \sneia\ is an interesting reversal of the general consensus up to a decade ago, and testifies to the dynamism of this field of research.
 However, a word of caution is in order, as future observational findings and modeling efforts might be able to address some of the limitations of the \mch\ model.
 Likewise, future gravitational-wave detections of double-WD systems with LISA will be able to confirm or disprove the double-degenerate scenario as the dominant channel for \sneia.
 The jury is still out, and new ideas on how white dwarf stars explode will no doubt emerge in the coming years.

 \begin{ack}[Acknowledgments]

-This chapter is dedicated to Tom Marsh (1961-2022), who introduced SB to the topic of Type Ia supernovae during his studies at the University of Southampton.
+This chapter is dedicated to Tom Marsh (1961--2022), who introduced SB to the topic of Type Ia supernovae during his studies at the University of Southampton.
 We thank Eduardo Bravo, Robert Fisher, Bruno Leibundgut, and Ken Shen for carefully reading and providing detailed comments on a first draft of this chapter.
-We further acknowledge useful discussions with Luc Dessart, Roland Diehl, Valeriya Korol, Friedrich (Fritz) R\"opke, Ivo Seitenzahl, with a special mention to Frank Timmes for inspiring the ``Three basic ingredients for a successful \snia\ model'' box in Section~\ref{sect:basics}.
+We further acknowledge useful discussions with Luc Dessart, Roland Diehl, Valeriya Korol, Friedrich (Fritz) R\"opke, Ivo Seitenzahl, with a special mention to Frank Timmes for inspiring the ``Three basic ingredients for a successful \snia\ model'' box.
 We thank Stefano Benetti for providing the light-curve data for SN~2002ic used in Fig.~\ref{fig:pec} and Eugene Churazov for providing the SN~2014J data and model shown in Fig.~\ref{fig:co56}.
-This work was supported by the Alexander von Humboldt foundation, and by the `Programme National de Physique Stellaire' (PNPS) of CNRS/INSU co-funded by CEA and CNES. \end{ack}
+This work was supported by the Alexander von Humboldt foundation, and by the `Action Thématique de Physique Stellaire' (ATPS) of CNRS/INSU PN Astro co-funded by CEA and CNES. \end{ack}

 \seealso{Several chapters of the ``Handbook of Supernovae'' (Eds.
 A.~W.~Alsabti and P.~Murdin), four of which are referenced in the present chapter, cover many aspects of \sneia\ in more depth, including their cosmological applications.
 Many explosion models for \sneia\ are publicly available online at the Heidelberg Supernova Model Archive (HESMA; \url{https://hesma.h-its.org}).
 The results of radiative-transfer simulations for supernova ejecta with the CMFGEN code are accessible on Zenodo (\url{https://zenodo.org/communities/snrt}), and the results of a radiative-transfer code-comparison study are available on github (\url{https://github.com/sn-rad-trans/data1}; see \citealt{Blondin/etal:2022b}). }